-The name "Preston" is derived from Old English meaning "Priest's settlement".
+The name "Preston" is derived from Old English meaning "Priest's settlement", or "Priest's Town".
 This name was given to the town by Angles, one of the main Germanic peoples who settled in Great Britain after the Roman period.

 Preston's origins date back further than this, with evidence of a Roman road leading to a camp at Walton-le-Dale.
 Recent finds in the Ribbleton area of Preston also suggest settlements along the Roman road which ran through the area.